 My brand Hanova Studio will attempt to make some better choices; having all the production made really local to where I live in my home town of Brighton by an incredibly talented seamstress.
 The pieces I will offer will be timeless, classic styles created to last using (where possible) organic fabrics or natural fibres and trimmings.
 However, as the fashion industry heads towards a future where textile resources are becoming scarce and the production of these fibres continues to cause irreversible damage to our environment, more and more companies are seeking out alternative fibres - but even these cannot hold the green-washing credentials they allude to - just sayin'!

 In the 90's it was all about the 'must-have' item fuelling the desire and obsession at any cost to have that piece.
 But around the developed world, consumers seem to be losing their appetite for more.
 Even goods for which there once seemed insatiable demand seem to be losing their lustre.
 Demand is saturated for stuff.
 We have reached peak stuff.
-Call it stuffocation!
+Call it suffocation!

 Now, the question is Aristotelian: how to live a happy life – or “humanomics”.
 Aristotle was clear: happiness results from deploying our human intelligence to act creatively on nature.
 To inquire and the quest for understanding is the root of happiness.

 Yet most people today work in jobs they do not much like, buy goods they do not much value.
-What we want is purpose and a sense of bettering ourselves, which is not served by buying another smartphone, wardrobe or a kitchen.
+What we want is the purpose and a sense of bettering ourselves, which is not served by buying another smartphone, wardrobe or kitchen.
 This endeavour works more successfully as a shared social movement with others with the same common cause.

-As this common cause gathers pace and momentum for greater purpose and bettering ourselves with our choices of consumerism; be it fashion, travel etc. There is a concern though that the movement is also attempting to shame consumers and this could represent a very real social threat.
+As this common cause gathers pace and momentum for a greater purpose and bettering ourselves with our choices of consumerism; be it fashion, travel etc. There is a concern though that the movement is also attempting to shame consumers and this could represent a very real social threat.

 With all this in mind, I am being realistic; for a new business start-up I cannot go the full organic route as it is expensive so I am picking my way through the middle ground and where I cannot find the ideal organic cotton print fabric, I'll be making sure all my packaging is either bio poly and/or paper as an offset.
 I'll ask to raid fabric warehouses for those stacked up bolts and rolls of deadstock that have been laying around hidden just waiting to be found.
 I work from home from the kitchen table at Hanova-Quarters and I intend to peddle around on my bike dispatching and delivering where I can.